Endava/cats/README.md

 - `--sanitizationStrategy=STRATEGY` specifies how to expect the server to behave when sending Unicode Control Chars and Unicode Other Symbols within the fields.
 Possible values are `sanitizeAndValidate` and `validateAndSanitize`
 - `--urlParams` A comma separated list of 'name:value' pairs of parameters to be replaced inside the URLs.
 This is useful when you have static parameters in URLs (like 'version' for example).
 - `--customFuzzerFile` a file used by the `CustomFuzzer` that will be used to create user-supplied payloads.
-- `--skipXXXForPath=path1,path2` can configure a fuzzer to be skipped for the specified paths.
-You must provide a full `Fuzzer` name instead of `XXX`.
-For example: `--skipVeryLargeStringsFuzzerForPath=/path1,/path2`
 - `--skipFuzzers=LIST_OF_FIZZERs` a comma separated list of fuzzers that will be skipped for **all** paths.
 You can either provide full `Fuzzer` names (for example: `--skippedFuzzers=VeryLargeStringsFuzzer`) or partial `Fuzzer` names (for example: `--skipFuzzers=VeryLarge`). `CATS` will check if the `Fuzzer` names contains the string you provide in the arguments value.
 - `--skipFields=field1,field2#subField1` a comma separated list of fields that will be skipped by replacement Fuzzers like EmptyStringsInFields, NullValuesInFields, etc.
 - `--httpMethods=PUT,POST,etc` a comma separated list of HTTP methods that will be used to filter which http methods will be executed for each path within the contract